 For the next four days, Vancouver explored Jervis Inlet to the end of Queens Reach (he didn't enter Princess Louisa Inlet because of the challenging Malibu Rapids, so he missed today's biggest tourist attraction in the area), and then started the long trip back to Discovery & Chatham.

-Vancouver's book does not say where he stayed on the night of June 21, but it is likely he was back near the Sunshine Coast, probably on Worlcombe Island, one of the islands in the Pasley group.
-Early the next morning (his 35th birthday) he reached Point Grey where he had his famous — and highly unexpected — encounter with the Spanish explorers Galiano and Valdés who had arrived in the same waters only three days behind Vancouver.
+Vancouver's book of his expedition, published in 1798, does not say where he stayed on the night of June 21, but it is likely he was back near the Sunshine Coast, probably on Worlcombe Island, one of the islands in the Pasley group, or Bowen Island.
+(Peter Puget's journal says that Night we reached the Cluster of Islands in Mid Channel off Noon Breakfast Point [Point Grey], where we stopped.)
+Early the next morning (Vancouver's 35th birthday) he reached Point Grey where he had his famous — and highly unexpected — encounter with the Spanish explorers Galiano and Valdés who had arrived in the same waters only three days behind Vancouver.
 By the morning of June 23, Vancouver was back in Birch Bay, and the following day Discovery & Chatham were on the move again, heading towards a new anchorage further north in Desolation Sound to continue the survey, accompanied by the two Spanish vessels.

 New Vancouver stamp